-We build our pipeline by licensing or acquiring promising cancer agents and creating value in programs through development, commercialization and strategic partnerships, as appropriate.
+Our business strategy is to build our pipeline by licensing or acquiring promising cancer agents and creating value in programs through development, strategic partnerships and commercialization, as appropriate.
 Our objective is to leverage the mechanisms and properties of our pipeline drug candidates to optimize the balance between efficacy and tolerability to meet the needs of patients with cancer.
-Our drug candidate pipeline includes:

-- Voruciclib, an oral cyclin-dependent kinase 9 ("CDK9") inhibitor; and - ME-344, an intravenous small molecule targeting the oxidative phosphorylation pathway; and - Zandelisib, an oral phosphatidylinositol 3-kinase delta ("PI3Kδ") inhibitor.
+Our drug candidate pipeline includes voruciclib, an oral cyclin-dependent kinase 9 ("CDK9") inhibitor and ME-344, an intravenous small molecule targeting the oxidative phosphorylation pathway in the mitochondria.